 Al-Qasimi Chair (Professor/Associate Professor) in Islamic Studies, IAIS, University of Exeter (Exeter, UK).
 The post holder will be a leading international figure with the ability to attract high quality researchers at doctoral and postdoctoral level to the Islamic Studies research group.
 Any area of Islamic Studies is an appropriate specialism including (but not limited to) history, theology, philosophy, literature, mysticism, law, jurisprudence, art and architecture, art history, anthropology and sociology, digital humanities, and any period of the study of Islam.
-Applications due 01 May 2017 .
+Applications due 1 May 2017 .
 Read more.

 Calls for Papers/Conferences

-The editors of Law & Social Inquiry are pleased to announce our annual competition for the best journal-length paper in the field of law and social science written by a graduate or law student.
+2017 Law & Social Inquiry Graduate Student Paper Competition (1 Jan – 1 Mar 2017).
+Submissions are now being accepted for Law & Social Inquiry ‘s annual competition for the best journal-length paper in the field of law and social science written by a graduate or law student.
 Law & Social Inquiry publishes empirical and theoretical studies of sociolegal processes from a variety of disciplinary perspectives.
-Entries will be accepted starting January 1, 2017 and must be received by March 1, 2017.
+Entries due 1 Mar 2017.
+Read more.